koide3/iridescence/docs/multithread.md

 ## Invoke

-Because OpenGL commands can only be executed on a single GUI context thread, most of functionalities of Iridescence are also need to be executed on a single thread.
-For allowing safely updating visualization contents, the Iridescence viewer provides ```invoke()``` method that pushes a task (functor) to a thread-safe task queue and request the viewer to execute it on the GUI thread.
+Because OpenGL commands can only be executed on a single GUI context thread, most of functionalities of Iridescence are also need to be executed on the GUI thread.
+For safely updating visualization contents, Iridescence provides ```invoke()``` method that pushes a task (functor) to a thread-safe task queue and requests the viewer to execute it on the GUI thread.

 ```cpp